These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing paracentesis history or spontaneous bacterial peritonitis

-Why: These are specific 100% qualifying complications that examiners may not ask about directly if you do not volunteer the information.
+These are specific 100% qualifying complications that examiners may not ask about directly if you do not volunteer the information.
 A history of SBP is independently qualifying at the 100% level combined with daily debilitating symptoms and generalized weakness.

-Do this instead: Proactively disclose all procedures related to ascites management (paracentesis dates and frequency) and any hospitalizations for peritonitis.
+Instead: Proactively disclose all procedures related to ascites management (paracentesis dates and frequency) and any hospitalizations for peritonitis.
 Bring relevant hospital records.
 Do not wait for the examiner to ask - raise these topics during the medical history portion.

 Impact: 100%